TopAgrume/decolor/README.md

 ===================================
 How to use Decolor ?

-- Use the command make without any argument.
+- Use the command make without any arguments.
 - Then type ./decolor.
 - An interface will now appear and allow you to modify and create some images.